-On January 27, 2020, the proposal was reviewed at a Planning Commission for the EIR scoping session and study session.
-At the meeting the Planning Commission and community provided feedback on the proposed project and what will be studied in the focused EIR.
+Previously on January 27, 2020, the proposal was reviewed at a Planning Commission for the EIR scoping session and study session.
+At the meeting the Planning Commission and community provided feedback on the proposed project and what topics could be studied in the focused EIR.

 On July 22, 2019, the Planning Commission held a study session to review an initial version of the proposed project.
 The Commission's feedback on the proposal included the following points: